Tasevski87/Proffesional-ReadMe-gen/README.md

 -------------------------------------------------

 ## Installation
-In order to run this applicatin the client needs to download our code fromg GitHub,  install Node, instal npm inquirer and start the aplication in the terminal comand line with node index.js
+In order to run this applicatin the client needs to download our code from GitHub,  install Node, instal npm inquirer and start the aplication in the terminal comand line with node index.js

 ## Usage
 Here is exsample of the application in use: